 A.A “second opinion” visit is generally performed as a request for a second or third opinion of a medical treatment or surgical procedure previously recommended by another provider.

 In both the inpatient hospital setting and the nursing facility (NF) setting, a request for a second opinion would be made through the attending provider or provider of record.
 If this visit is requested of another provider or qualified NPP by the attending provider and meets the requirements for an Inpatient E&M then the appropriate Initial Inpatient E&M code should be reported by the consultant.
+Consultation codes are no longer accepted by Medicare.
 In the office or other outpatient setting, report a request for a second opinion by a provider or qualified NPP, with the appropriate E&M (new or established) codes.
 If the second opinion is requested by the patient and/or family, report the E&M codes (99201-99205) for a new patient and established patient (99212-99215).
 A new patient is anyone who has not had a face-to-face encounter with any provider in the practice for more than three years.

 Preoperative and Postoperative E&M Services

 A.Evaluation of a patient only 10 days postoperative with hematuria would not be considered a billable visit.
-Hematuria can be a normal occurrence of the original TURP.
+Hematuria can be a normal complication of the original TURP.
 This visit should not be billed separately, as it is included within the global period of the TURP.

 Q.Can you charge an admission code for a patient scheduled for a radical prostatectomy?
 Can you charge for a discharge visit?